ankondeadlarx/gitlab/docs/planning/core_game_logic.md

 | + hand (Array)    | The items in possession of the Player                   |
 | + spoils (Array)  | The items the Player has captured                       |

-- There will be a `Game` class which handles the logic and features all games have
+- There will be a `Game` class (Perhaps Interface?) which handles the logic and features all games have

 | Attributes               | Description                                       |
 |--------------------------|---------------------------------------------------|